 1. Who is subjected to personal income tax in Delaware?

 You are only subjected to personal income tax in Delaware if you have income from sources within the state.

-Note: To part-year residents, you can choose whether non-resident form or resident form to file.
+For part-year residents, you can choose whether a non-resident form or a resident form to file.
 Therefore, opt for the one that brings more benefits.